 Olive Oil Cake

-Need a crowd-pleasing dessert that can be whipped up in just an hour's time?
+Need a delicious dessert that can be whipped up in just an hour's time?
 This simple, elegant olive oil cake is the ticket.
 Buttermilk lends structure to the batter and a pleasant light tanginess, while lemon zest and orange flower water add a subtle, sophisticated flavor profile.
 Since the flavor of the olive oil will predominate, it pays to use a high-quality one; we have recommendations in our guide to buying olive oil if you're in the market.

 Cherry and Pistachio Frangipane Tart

 If you've stockpiled summer cherries in the freezer, this buttery, crisp tart is an impressive way to show them off.
-The frangipane is made using our Homemade Pistachio Paste in place of ground nuts, for improved texture and flavor (check out our how-to on blanching pistachios, which you'll need to do to make the paste).
+The frangipane is made using our homemade pistachio paste in place of ground nuts, for improved texture and flavor (check out our how-to on blanching pistachios, which you'll need to do to make the paste).
 Halved pitted cherries studded throughout the frangipane turn jammy and sweet as they cook.
 Though it's a fairly involved recipe, a number of the steps—including making the crust, grinding up the pistachio paste, and pitting and halving the cherries—can be done ahead of time, so take advantage.